 Due to existing land uses, no native plant communities or natural communities of special concern were observed on or adjacent to the project site.
-The site consists of vacant, undeveloped land that has been subject to a variety of anthropogenic disturbances and was historically used for agricultural activities and residential development.
-At present, the site still supports one residence that has become dilapidated due to illegal occupancy and materials scavenging.
-The site no longer supports agricultural activities, but has been subjected to routine weed abatement, illegal dumping (including petrochemicals), and additional disturbance associated with surrounding development and illicit camping/occupancy.
+The site consists of vacant, undeveloped land that has been subject to a variety of anthropogenic disturbances and was historically used for agricultural activities and related development.
+The site no longer supports agricultural activities, but has been subjected to routine weed abatement, illegal dumping (including petrochemicals), and additional disturbance associated with surrounding development.
 These disturbances have eliminated the natural plant communities that were once present on and surrounding the project site.
 Refer to Attachment C, Site Photographs, for representative site photographs.
 No native plant communities will be impacted from implementation of the proposed project.